YoteZip/LinuxCrackingBible/README.md

   - `DXVK` - Emulates DX9, DX10, and DX11 for your game.
 Pick the latest version and leave it alone

   - `VKD3D` - Emulates DX12 for your game.
-Pick the latest version and leave it alone
+Pick the latest version and leave it alone, unless you want to intentionally disable DX12 to try to force a DX9/10/11 fallback

   - `D3D Extras` - Just leave it on, have never had an issue with it